 Centrally located in the main building on the north side of the beautifully landscaped campus, the Donna Hyland Giertz Gallery overlooks an outdoor fountain on the exterior and faces a main thoroughfare of foot traffic and can be viewed through floor to ceiling windows on the interior with easy access from inside the building.
 Parkland College was established in 1967 and the permanent campus, built in 1973 was designed by the award-winning California-based architect Ernest Kump, was featured in an exhibit at the New York Museum of Modern Art to highlight outstanding architectural designs.
 Born of the concept that the campus was an "educational village" and was designed to welcome the community and provide a relaxed feeling and easily accessible resources.
 The Giertz Gallery features a professionally designed space but maintains the feeling of the original architectural intent, situated in the main part of campus and remains central to student life and is readily available to the community.

 Open year round, the Gallery has an extensive exhibition calendar that includes seven exhibitions per year and includes solo and group exhibitions.
 The Gallery hosts the State of the Art: National Biennial Ceramics Invitational on alternating years and engages a guest curator so that the exhibitions continue to reflect current viewpoints from many different perspectives.
 An exhibition catalog accompanies the biennial exhibit that includes background information on the participating artists and a scholarly essay by the guest curator.
-To complement and support the educational mission of the Fine Arts Program an annual Art and Design Faculty Exhibition takes place to highlight the talent of the Faculty at Parkland College in Art and Graphic Design.
-Two juried exhibitions of work by Parkland College students in the Art and Design program and the Graphic Design Program are also part of the yearly schedule and provide practical professional experience to our students and allow our community to see the talents and efforts of these emerging artists.
+To complement and support the educational mission of the Fine Arts Program an annual Art and Design Faculty Exhibition takes place to highlight the talent of the Faculty at Parkland College in Art and Visual Communication Design.
+Two juried exhibitions of work by Parkland College students in the Art and Design program and the Visual Communication Design Program are also part of the yearly schedule and provide practical professional experience to our students and allow our community to see the talents and efforts of these emerging artists.